10 Best French Translation Apps (Free & Paid Options)

 - Translation nuance not as refined as DeepL

-Pricing: Free version available; iTranslate PRO starts at $7.99 per month.
+Pricing: Free version available. iTranslate PRO starts at $7.99 per month.

 Papago, developed by Naver (often called “Korea’s Google”), excels at smooth mobile performance.
 It offers real-time conversation and image translation with a focus on accuracy for daily phrases, French included.
+For users moving between Asian languages and French, Papago often produces clearer, more accurate results than broader all-purpose tools.

 Pros